 - $60,000 in uninsured/underinsured motorist bodily injury coverage per accident

 - $25,000 in uninsured motorist property damage coverage per accident

 However, drivers in North Carolina should know that minimum coverage insurance may not be enough to cover the full cost of an at-fault accident.
 For example, if someone causes an accident and the other driver has $80,000 in medical bills, minimum coverage insurance would only cover $30,000 in expenses.
-The at-fault driver would be responsible for paying the remaining $50,000 out-of-pocket.
+The at-fault driver would be responsible for paying the remaining $50,000 out of pocket.

-Most insurance companies recommend that drivers purchase coverage above and beyond the minimum state requirements for more protection.
+Most insurance professionals recommend that drivers purchase coverage above and beyond the minimum state requirements for more protection.
 Getting more coverage means paying a higher premium, but it offers a greater level of coverage and reduces financial risk.

 Is North Carolina a no-fault state?

 North Carolina is an at-fault state.
 That typically means when someone gets into an accident, the at-fault driver is responsible for the damage.
 However, the state acknowledges contributory negligence, meaning if you are found to be partially at fault, you may not be able to collect a liability payout from the other party’s insurer, even if the other driver was more at fault.